dsshim0125/grmc/README.md

 ### Evaluation

 Donwload the test data [here](https://drive.google.com/file/d/1LR8Q-YZy1sX7_TBhohMsq8qMNop-8tDi/view?usp=sharing) and place it on the NYU_Depth_v2_DATASET_ROOT without any extraction.
 Then, run evaluate_pytorch.py to evaluate the performance of the network on NYU Depth v2.
+All the pretrained weights above must be downloaded in the checkpoints/ directory for the evaluation.

 ```bash
 python evaluate_pytorch.py --model_type --layers